What Is Neurodiversity?

 Neurodiversity refers to the different ways our brains function.
 We each respond to, process, feel and manage things in different ways.
 As much as we could say we are all, in a way, neurodiverse, there is a most common way of processing and managing thoughts – neurotypical and a less common way – neurodiverse, including those who have autism, dyslexia, dyspraxia and ADHD.

 We know that these conditions come on a scale and that there is no reason why individuals who are living with them can not function perfectly well in a working environment.
-What we do need to do is to educate ourselves and those around us about the ways in which neurodiversity can be a benefit, can present challenges and most importantly can be accepted and supported in the workplace.
+What we do need to do is to educate ourselves and those around us about how neurodiversity can be a benefit, can present challenges, and, most importantly, can be accepted and supported in the workplace.

 Making up around 15% of the workforce, and with inclusion and equity at the top of agendas, an awareness of and support for neurodiverse individuals matters greatly.